 Microsectioning or Cross-sectioning is a failure analysis technique (performed during DPA) for mechanically exposing a plane of interest in a die or package for further analysis or inspection.
 It usually consists of sawing, grinding, polishing, and staining the specimen until the plane of interest is ready for inspection by optical or electron microscopy.

-Components are microsectioned after potting in a suitable epoxy resin so that a microscopic examination can be undertaken for the purpose of accurately locating, identifying and characterising all the internal structural features of the samples in order to judge any defects against the criteria of the specification.
+Components are microsectioned after potting in suitable epoxy resin so that a microscopic examination can be undertaken for the purpose of accurately locating, identifying and characterizing all the internal structural features of the samples in order to judge any defects against the criteria of the specification.

 Typical components that require microsection are: